amrithub/Quiz/README.md

 * User enters his/her name
 * user then chooses the number of questions he/she want to play.
 * First question appears on the terminal with foru possible answers and asks the user to choose one of the possible answers.
-* Tehn next question is displayed followed by the third,fourth and so on until the final question is diplayed.
+* Then next question is displayed followed by the third,fourth and so on until the final question is diplayed.
 * Once the user enters the answer of the last question, the final score and the list of all correct answers are displayed on the screen.